dstore-dbap/LumberMill/README.md

        receivers:
         - RegexParser

 Starts a tcp server listening on all local interfaces port 5151.
-Each module comes with a set of default values, so you only need to provides settings you need to customize.
+Each module comes with a set of default values, so you only need to provide settings you need to customize.
 For a description of the default values of a module, refer to the README.md in the modules directory or its docstring.
 By default, a module will send its output to the next module in the configuration.
 To set a custom receiver, set the receivers value.
 This module will send its output directly to RegexParser.